 “The net effect – a gap between prototyping and production – is what led us to develop Freeform Injection Molding (FIM).
 At AddiFab, we perceive FIM as the natural evolution of both AM and injection molding.
 FIM exploits the short lead-times and low start-up costs of AM, but we print injection mold inserts instead of parts.
 These inserts are compatible with the entire range of injection-moldable materials – from the softest rubbers to the hardest metals – and replace metal inserts in the injection molding tool chain.
 On top, we have introduced dissolvability to bring the design freedom from AM into the hands of injection molders.
 In effect, we are creating the perfect prototyping and short-series manufacturing add-on to conventional injection molding”, explains Lasse G. Staal.

 FIM and its materials

 So, based on its name and the process explained by AddiFab’s cofounder, FIM is a technology that is closer to injection moulding.
-The manufacturer takes advantage of the installed base of injection moulding hardware and its materials.
-And AddiFab have been able to make FIM compatible with a wide range of standard injection-mouldable feedstocks.
+The manufacturer takes advantage of the installed base of injection moulding hardward and its materials.
+They have been able to make FIM compatible with a wide range of standard injection-moldable feedstocks.

-In that regard, FIM users should, as per the words of the company representative, obey the laws of injection mold component designs to achieve seamless scalability from printed tooling to conventional metal tooling as demand picks up.
+In that regard, FIM users should, as per the words of the company representative, obey the laws of injection mold component designs, support seamless scalability from printed tooling to conventional metal tooling as demand picks up.